common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 Speaker: Rupe

+Kinda worked, but wasn't fit for purpose, so I reached out via Github to the CWL community

-After reaching out to the CWL community and starting to work with Michael, it became clear that MPI execution had to be treated differently and integrated with the job runner, comparable to software container runtimes
+After starting to work with Michael, it became clear that MPI execution had to be treated differently and integrated with the job runner, comparable to software container runtimes

 ---
 # Requirements